Common Parent Questions

 Yes, we do!
 Our Statement of Faith can be found here: https://www.mtgileadcamp.org/statement-of-faith/

 Remaining Parent Concerns.

 We understand that there can be concerns from parents regarding recent emotional stress at

 Who’s in charge of the Camp?
 Who owns it?

 What makes Mt.
 Gilead unique is that it is not owned by anyone or any family.
 Mt.
-Gilead is not a business, it’s a mission-focused ministry with an ultimate goal of encouraging girls in their walk through life and in Christ.
+Gilead is not a business, it’s a mission-focused ministry with the ultimate goal of encouraging girls in their walk through life and in Christ.
 Mt.
-Gilead Camp is a 501C3 registered non-profit, resulting in it being governed by a Board of Directors.
-The BOD meets several times a year to monitor the progress and direction of the ministry which is handled on a daily basis by the Executive Director.
+Gilead Camp is a 501C3 registered non-profit that is governed by a Board of Directors.
+The Board meets several times a year to monitor the progress and direction of the ministry which is handled on a daily basis by the Executive Director.
 All board positions are on a volunteer basis only, so no board member receives compensation for their time.
 Mt.
-Gilead has approximately 40 female staff and volunteers each year.
-The Executive Director runs the day to day operations for the ministry.
-In the case of our Summer Camp Program, the Executive Director supervises the Summer Camp Director, who in turn runs the day to day operations for our Summer Camp Program.
+Gilead has approximately 50 female staff and volunteers each summer.
+The Executive Director runs the day to day operations for the ministry as a whole, while the Summer Camp Director oversees the daily operations for the all-girls camp program each summer.